 TGbn editor: Please modify the body of subclause 37.13.1.3.1 (General) as follows (tracked changes):

-(#3257)A MAPC requesting AP may initiate a MAPC negotiation for one or more MAPC schemes by sending an individually addressed (#1399)MAPC Negotiation Request frame (see 9.6.7.66 (MAPC Negotiation Request frame format)) to a MAPC responding AP.
+(#3257)A MAPC requesting AP may initiate a MAPC negotiation for one or more MAPC schemes by sending an individually addressed (#1399)MAPC Negotiation Request frame (see 9.6.7.66 (MAPC Negotiation Request frame format)) to another AP.
 The MAPC Negotiation Request frame shall include a MAPC element including at least one Per-Scheme Profile subelement in the MAPC Schemes Info field.
 Additionally, the MAPC requesting AP shall not include the Per-Scheme Profile subelement for a specific MAPC scheme in the MAPC element (see Table 9-349f (MAPC Scheme Type field values)) if it has not indicated support for that MAPC scheme in the MAPC Capabilities field carried in the MAPC element (see Figure 9-aa10 (MAPC Capabilities field format)).
 If a Per-Scheme Profile subelement is included in the MAPC element, it shall carry the MAPC Scheme Request Set field including at least one MAPC Scheme Request field.

 NOTE—Each Per-Scheme Profile subelement of the MAPC Schemes Info field in a MAPC Negotiation Request frame carries request(s) for a specific MAPC scheme (see 9.4.2.aa3.2 (MAPC Schemes Info field)).